 From the latest MDHHS Report:

-In 2017, about 45 percent of the resident women receiving abortions had no previous induced abortions.
-In general, from 1985 through 2017, a gradual increase has been observed with the proportion of women reporting two or more induced abortions, going from 14.6 percent in 1985 to 23.1 percent in 2017.
-The proportion of women who had no previous induced abortion has generally declined, falling from 59.5 percent in 1985 to 44.7 percent in 2017.
+In 2018, about half of the resident women receiving abortions had no previous induced abortions.
+In general, from 1985 through 2018, a gradual increase has been observed with the proportion of women reporting two or more induced abortions, going from 14.6 percent in 1985 to 23.3 percent in 2018.
+The proportion of women who had no previous induced abortion has generally declined, falling from 59.5 percent in 1985 to 50.9 percent in 2018.

 Making Sense of 59 Million: The Sound of Abortion

 The Sound of Abortion is a popular YouTube video.
 Using only a microphone, metal BBs, and a tin can, prolife speaker Peter Heck puts the lives lost to abortion in America since 1973 into perspective.